goswinr/Fesh.Rhino/README.md

 Fesh.Rhino is an F# scripting editor hosted inside [Rhino3D](https://www.rhino3d.com/) on Windows.<br>
 It is based on [Fesh](https://github.com/goswinr/Fesh).<br>
-It has semantic syntax highlighting, auto completion, type info tooltips and more.<br>
+It has semantic syntax highlighting, auto-completion, type info tooltips and more.<br>
 The output window supports colored text via [Fesher](https://github.com/goswinr/Fesher).